populse/populse_mia/docs/html/_sources/installation/virtualisation_pre_req_windows10.rst.txt

    exit
 |

-- close this window
+* Close this window

 You can open back Ubuntu to continue the installs.

-Open Powershell and type ``ubuntu`` to open you vitual ubuntu machine.
+Open Powershell and type ``ubuntu`` to open you virtual ubuntu machine.

 Now you have WSL2 and an Ubuntu 20.04 linux.
 You can access Windows files via ``/mnt/c/`` in the Ubuntu WSL Windows terminal, we can access

 Set your WSL2 as default with ``wsl --install -d distribution``.

 To know more:

    - `Manual installation steps for older versions of WSL <https://docs.microsoft.com/en-us/windows/wsl/install-manual>`_.
    - `Install WSL <https://docs.microsoft.com/en-us/windows/wsl/install>`_.
    - `Basic commands for WSL <https://docs.microsoft.com/en-us/windows/wsl/basic-commands>`_.